evgueni-ovtchinnikov/raleigh/README.md

 ```
 from raleigh.interfaces.pca import pca
 mean, trans, comps = pca(A, npc=100)
-# mean : the average of data samples (bias)
+# mean : the average of data samples
 # trans : transformed (reduced features) data set
 # comps : the matrix with principal components as rows
 ```
-To compute a number of principal components sufficient to approximate `A` with 5% tolerance for the relative PCA error (the ratio of the Frobenius norm of `mean + trans*comps - A` to that of `A`):
+To compute a number of principal components sufficient to approximate `A` with 5% tolerance to the relative PCA error (the ratio of the Frobenius norm of `trans*comps - A_s` to that of `A_s`, where the rows of `A_s` are the original data samples shifted by `mean`):
 ```
 mean, trans, comps = pca(A, tol=0.05)
 ```